Article I. OFFICIAL NAME

 Section 1: The objects of this Association are:

-• To foster alumni collaboration and participation for the purposes of providing support and assistance primarily to the Excelsior School in Kingston, Jamaica, West Indies.
+- To foster alumni collaboration and participation for the purpose of providing support and assistance primarily to Excelsior High School in Kingston, Jamaica, West Indies.

-• To maintain social interaction and fellowship with Alumni in the United States especially in Florida and the States south of New York
+- To maintain social interaction and fellowship with alumni in the United States, especially in Florida and states south of New York.

-• To promote fundraising activities, the proceeds of which shall in part provide financial aid to the Excelsior School, to assist in expanding and maintaining its infrastructure and provide educational assistance to students
+- To promote fundraising activities, the proceeds of which shall, in part, provide financial aid to Excelsior High School to assist in expanding and maintaining its infrastructure and providing educational assistance to students.

-• To support and take active interest in other charitable organizations in our local area as well as within the United States
+- To support and take an active interest in other charitable organizations in our local area as well as within the United States.

 Article III.
 MEMBERSHIP AND CLASSIFICATION

-Section 1: Membership shall be open to all alumni of the Excelsior School and shall be of the active class as defined herein.
+Section 1: Membership shall be open to all alumni of Excelsior High School and shall be of the active class as defined herein.

-Section 2: Members (other than honorary) have the duty to attend meetings, participate in projects and other activities, pay annual membership dues, be appointed to committees and be elected as officers or directors.
+Section 2: Members (other than honorary) have the duty to attend meetings, participate in projects and other activities, pay annual membership dues, and may be appointed to committees or elected as officers or directors.

 Section 3: All members of the Association must believe in and subscribe to the objects of the Association.